9 reasons why your cash flow forecast accuracy is out

 2. You forget about payment terms

 Sending an invoice or purchasing goods doesn’t always correlate with the exact time the money enters or leaves your bank account.
-However, many businesses ignore these timings, making their forecasts inaccurate.
+However, many businesses ignore credit terms, making their forecasts inaccurate.

-For example, if you issue an invoice in August with 60-day terms, the payment won’t enter your account until October or later.
+For example, if you issue an invoice in August with 60-day terms, the payment is unlikely to enter your account until October or later.
 Purchasing goods on credit also means that the financial impact will not be immediate.
 To get the best possible idea of your cash flow, factor in these timings to all of your forecasts.

 3. Your predictions are unrealistic